vaperrin98/beautiful-jekyll/index.md

 - Number of cars
 - Population density

-First, let's visualise if the variables selected show a mean difference between the two political groups of boroughs. -> mean difference graph

-Let's then visualise if the characteristics with potentially different means from the two parts above list are indeed differently distributed between labour boroughs and conservative boroughs. -> put all the small graphs
+First, we want to see if the variables selected show a mean difference between the two political groups of boroughs.
+Let's visualise if the characteristics with potentially different means from the two parts above list are indeed differently distributed between labour boroughs and conservative boroughs.
+As examples, we show  -> put all the small graphs

 We see that a lot of parameters seem to have different distributions for the two types of boroughs.
 We need to verify if there are significant differences.